Ellen is a former copywriter for pc/nametag.

 This article offers everything you need to know about event sustainability.

-Meeting and Event Planner's Guide to Sustainable Events
+The Meeting and Event Planner's Guide to Sustainable Events

-2020 and beyond is an era of ever-changing technology, economic investment, and advancing sustainability for the global meetings and events industry.
+We're in an era of ever-changing technology, economic investment, and advancing sustainability for the global meetings and events industry.
 Estimated at $840 billion annually and growing, meetings and events play a crucial role in the success of business throughout the world.

 While the industry offers invaluable contributions of learning, entertainment and networking for attendees, its waste and carbon footprint are undeniable.